Addiction Treatment Program Overview

 Planning Begins at Admission

 As the client’s graduation and discharge date nears, we’re not scrambling to create an effective plan – we’re refining it.
 That’s because our client aftercare efforts begin with the client’s admission.
-During treatment, the client works on putting together his or her own aftercare plan that will assist in the recovery phase following treatment.
+During treatment, the client works with his or her treatment team to put together his or her own aftercare plan that will assist in the recovery phase following treatment.

 Life in an inpatient rehabilitation or residential treatment setting is scheduled and predictable, but real life is not.

-After clients have gone through Medical Detox and have made positive changes in their addiction and mental health issues, there will be times when old friends and environments trigger the urge to use.
-If there’s not a specific strategy to avoid these situations, the possibility of relapse increases.
+Even after clients have gone through medical detox and have made positive changes, working to recover from their addiction and mental health issues, there will still be times when old friends and environments trigger the urge to use.
+If there’s not a specific strategy to avoid and/or cope with these situations, the possibility of relapse increases.

 Preparation & Participation